Owais-CodeHub/SAMConvFormer-LLM/README.md

 ## 📬 Citation

-If you use this work in your research, please cite:
+If you use this data and work in your research, please cite following:

 ```bibtex
 @article{Owais2025SAMConvFormerLLM,